 - Processor: Makes the electrical signal louder.

 - Receiver: Converts the amplified signal back to the acoustic signal and sends it to the ear canal.

 - Electronic Circuitry: Electric circuit inside hearing aid for its functioning.

-In this article, we will make you aware of the different types and technologies available in the hearing aid industry.
-Then after we will help you learn the major differences between all technology level so that you can choose the right one for you.
+In this article, we will make you aware of the different types and technologies available in the hearing machine industry.
+Then after we will help you learn the major differences between all innovation level so that you can choose the right one for you.